-Below is a starter template for the typical Left AIC/Right BC patterned individual.
-The exercises can be done twice a day.
+Below is an example starter template for the typical Left AIC/Right BC patterned individual.

 The most important part is the breathing.
 It is the foundation of everything we do as humans.